 “Build a 3-step welcome flow for new newsletter subscribers.
 Trigger when someone subscribes.
 First email: warm welcome and a link to top resources.
 Wait 3 days.
 Second email: a short story from a happy customer.
 Wait 4 days.
 Third email: nudge to upgrade with a 14-day trial.”

-Review the generated flow
+Open the flow canvas

-Edit by talking or clicking
+Edit by prompting

 Each flow run consumes credits.
 Email sends inside the flow count toward your monthly send limit.

 Every flow is built from four nodes plus a trigger.
 Send Email.
 Sends an email to the contact running through the flow.
-For each Send Email node, you can:- Generate a new email — provide a prompt and Brew writes it on-brand
+For each Send Email node, you can:- Generate a new email: provide a prompt and Brew writes it on-brand

 {{{firstName}}}) and trigger payload values ({{@trigger:output.payload.orderId}}).